Medea Japaridze

-Medea Japaridze (20 February 1923, in Tbilisi – 31 March 1994) was a Soviet and Georgian actress.
+Medea Japaridze (20 February 1923 in Tbilisi – 31 March 1994) was a Soviet and Georgian actress.
 People's Artist of the Georgian SSR.

 Life

 In 1939, she graduated from Tbilisi VIII secondary school.
 She worked for two years at the Folk Art Theater at Nadzaladevi.
 From 1942 till the end of her life, she was an actress at the Kote Marjanishvili Academic Theater.
-In the studio of the Rustaveli Theater she listened to Giorgi Tosvonogov's lecture course.
-Later she was sent to Vol. Nemirovich-Danchenko Studios ub Moscow,.
-Here she was directed by Zaraksky who invited her to the Mossovite Theater, where she played the role of Cleopatra in the Russian language by "Caesar and Cleopatra".
+In the studio of the Rustaveli Theater she listened to Giorgi Tovstonogov's lecture course.
+Later she was sent to Vl.
+Nemirovich-Danchenko Studios in Moscow.
+Here Yuri Zavadsky invited her to the Mossovet Theater, where she played the role of Cleopatra in the Russian language in "Caesar and Cleopatra".
 She soon returned to her homeland and spent all her life in Georgian cinema.